Flight of the Stag

 Flight of the Stag is a 1981 role-playing game adventure published by Marischal Adventures for Traveller.

 Plot summary

-Flight of the Stag is the first of Marishcal's folio adventures, and deals with the exploits of the Gazelle-class close escort Stag during the Fifth Frontier War.
+Flight of the Stag is the first of Marishcal's folio adventures, and involves the Gazelle-class close escort ship Stag and its crew as part of the Fifth Frontier War.

 Publication history

 Flight of the Stag was written by J. Andrew Keith, with art by William H. Keith Jr., and was published in 1981 by Marischal Adventures as a 4-page pamphlet; a second edition was published in 1986 by Seeker.

 Reception

 William A. Barton reviewed Flight of the Stag in The Space Gamer No. 46.
 Barton commented that "I highly recommend Flight of the Stag as an excellent example of a brief, simple, yet highly playable adventure for Traveller."